securitize-io/dstoken/readme.md

 The token code is heavily based on the wonderful base contracts done by the [Open Zeppelin](https://openzeppelin.org/) team (Thank you for that!).

-The final leg of our development process has been supported by the [Open Finance Network](https://www.openfinance.io) team, to ensure the validity of the DS Protocol in the context of trading operations vian an exchange environment.
+The final leg of our development process has been supported by the [Open Finance Network](https://www.openfinance.io) team, to ensure the validity of the DS Protocol in the context of trading operations via an exchange environment.

 Code and tests were done using the [Truffle](http://truffleframework.com/) framework.